 What is FASD?

 FASD is a term to describe a group of conditions caused by drinking alcohol during pregnancy.
-It is suggested that FASD is the most prevalent, preventable disability in the world.
+According to Drink Tank, FASD is the most prevalent, preventable disability in the world.

 Not much accurate data on the prevalence of FASD in Australia is available but it is estimated that FASD affects roughly between two per cent and five per cent of the population in the United States.
 The prevalence may be as high as 12 per cent in some high-risk Indigenous communities, according to the Australian Medical Association (Aug 24, 2016).